 Prudential (PRU) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the financial services company had gained 5.46% over the past month.
-This has outpaced the Finance sector's gain of 2.23% and lagged the S&P 500's gain of 5.65% in that time.
+Heading into today, shares of the financial services company had gained 9.37% over the past month, outpacing the Finance sector's gain of 3.68% and the S&P 500's gain of 5.51% in that time.

 Investors will be hoping for strength from Prudential as it approaches its next earnings release.
 In that report, analysts expect Prudential to post earnings of $2.95 per share.
 This would mark a year-over-year decline of 28.22%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $13.95 billion, down 1.84% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $13.95 billion, down 1.84% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $12.10 per share and revenue of $54.92 billion, which would represent changes of -17.01% and -9.56%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for Prudential.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 1.14% lower within the past month.
-Prudential is currently a Zacks Rank #3 (Hold).
+Prudential currently has a Zacks Rank of #3 (Hold).

-Investors should also note Prudential's current valuation metrics, including its Forward P/E ratio of 9.66.
-This represents a discount compared to its industry's average Forward P/E of 9.99.
+In terms of valuation, Prudential is currently trading at a Forward P/E ratio of 9.85.
+Its industry sports an average Forward P/E of 10.04, so we one might conclude that Prudential is trading at a discount comparatively.

-We can also see that PRU currently has a PEG ratio of 1.08.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Insurance - Multi line industry currently had an average PEG ratio of 1.25 as of yesterday's close.
+Also, we should mention that PRU has a PEG ratio of 1.1.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Insurance - Multi line industry currently had an average PEG ratio of 1.26 as of yesterday's close.

 The Insurance - Multi line industry is part of the Finance sector.
 This industry currently has a Zacks Industry Rank of 209, which puts it in the bottom 18% of all 250+ industries.